stangerup-cloud/stangerup-cloud-docs/docs/user-guide.md

 :::

+## Navigation

 Ready to get started?

-Please navigate using the menu to the left or using the boxes below.
+You can navigate using the sidebar to the left or using the boxes in the bottom of the page.
+We recommend you start from the beginning and scout your way through sections you find relevant.

+It's also possible to search using `CTRL + K` (on Windows) or `CMD + K` (on macOS) at any time.
+This may be preferrable if you're looking for something specific.